alexsio03/todolist/README.md

 ## Acknowledgments

-The Desktop Productivity Assistant was created with love by [Alex Warda](https://github.com/alexsio03).
+The Desktop Productivity To Do List was created with love by [Alex Warda](https://github.com/alexsio03).
 Special thanks to the open-source community and the following libraries and frameworks that made this project possible:

 - [Electron](https://www.electronjs.org/)
 - [React](https://reactjs.org/)